softprops/emoji-clock/README.md

 ### which 12 hours

-Sometimes having context for a.m. or p.m.
-Is nice.
-You can always open your apartment window and see, but when that's not convenient enough pass the `-m` ( or `--meridiem` ) flag to capture that context
+Sometimes having context for a.m. or p.m is useful.
+You can always open your apartment window and see for yourself, but when that's not convenient enough pass the `-m` ( or `--meridiem` ) flag to capture that context

 ```sh
 $ emojiclock -m